 1 x 20mm gun

 Built by AG Weser at Bremen, Germany.
-Laid down on March 15, 1941 at the AG Weser yard at Bremen, werk number 1022.
-Launched December 30, 1941, and commissioned May 9, 1942 under the command of Kapitänleutnant Wolfgang Lüth.
+Laid down March 15, 1941 as Type IXD2 U-boat werk number 1022.
+Launched December 30, 1941.
+Commissioned May 9, 1942 in the Kriegsmarine (German Navy) as U-181 under the command of Kapitänleutnant Wolfgang Lüth.
 After training with 4 Unterseebootsflottille at Stettin, attached to 10 Unterseebootsflottille service on October 1, 1942, then transferred to 12 Unterseebootsflottille on November 1.

 Sixth Sailing (War Patrol)

-Departed Batavia on October 19, 1944 and patrolled in the Indian Ocean.
-On November 1, 1944 in the Indian Ocean, U-181 spotted the tanker SS Fort Lee sailing alone in a zig-zag pattern.
-U-181 was able to get ahead of Fort Lee and in a position to fire upon her.
-On November 2, 1944 at 20:02, the submarine fired one torpedo that hit the port quarter and destroyed her boilers, stopping her engines and flooding the fire room.
+On October 19, 1944 departed Batavia (Jakarta) and patrolled in the Indian Ocean.
+On November 1, 1944 spotted the tanker SS Fort Lee sailing alone in a zig-zag pattern.
+U-181 was able to get ahead and in a position to fire upon her.
+On November 2, 1944 at 8:02pm the submarine fired one torpedo that hit the port quarter and destroyed her boilers, stopping her engines and flooding the fire room.

 U-181 surfaced and interrogated the crew about their cargo and destination.
-They refused to answer any questions, but accepted a flare gun, food, blankets and medicine, then departed Returned to Batavia on January 5, 1945.
+They refused to answer any questions, but accepted a flare gun, food, blankets and medicine.
+Afterwards, the submarine ended the patrol at Batavia (Jakarta) on January 5, 1945.